 EC Developments's records will be kept in paper and digital formats in accordance with the Company's SOPs.
 Upon receipt of a license, EC Developments will begin implementing METRC as the Company's inventory tracking system (ITS).
-EC Developments's point of sale (POS) system will be fully integrated with METRC to ensure transparency and efficiency in all records handling.
+EC Developments's seed-to-sale (S2S) system will be fully integrated with METRC to ensure transparency and efficiency in all records handling.